U.S.'s Pompeo says Trump-Kim summit more likely after October: CBS

 “It will take a while; there will be a process to this,” Pompeo said.
 “President Trump’s been clear about that and clear-eyed about that since the very beginning.”

-Asked if Kim had agreed to allow international inspectors into nuclear sights, Pompeo said, “Yes.”
+Asked if Kim had agreed to allow international inspectors into nuclear sites, Pompeo said, “Yes.”

 He did not, though, comment on whether any U.S. or international inspectors had been allowed into nuclear sites in the reclusive communist country but said verification was important in any nuclear agreement.